 By issuing general permits, the Iowa DNR can allocate resources in a more efficient manner to provide more timely permit coverage.
 For example, a large number of facilities that have certain elements in common may be covered under a general permit without expending the time and money necessary to issue an individual permit to each of these facilities.
 In addition, using a general permit ensures consistency of permit conditions for similar facilities.
 For more information on Iowa’s general NPDES permits, see the NPDES General Permits page.

 All NPDES permits, at a minimum, consist of five general sections:

-The NPDES permitting process begins when the owner of a facility submits an application.
-A permit writer in the NPDES section will review the application and contact the applicant if needed.
-When the application is complete, a permit writer develops a draft permit and justification for the permit conditions (referred to as the permit rationale).
+The NPDES permitting process begins when the owner of the facility (permittee) submits an application.
+After receiving the application and making a decision to proceed with the permit, a permit writer reviews the application for completeness and accuracy.
+When the application is complete, a permit writer develops a draft permit and the justification for the permit conditions (referred to as the permit rationale).

 The first major step in the permit development process is deriving technology-based effluent limits based on federal standards.
 Following this step, a permit writer derives effluent limits that are protective of state water quality standards (i.e., water quality-based effluent limits).
 A permit writer then compares the technology-based and water quality-based effluent limits and applies the more stringent limits in the permit.
 The decision-making process for deriving limits is documented in the permit rationale.
 A permit may have limits that are technology-based for some parameters and water quality-based for others.